Presidency of Andrew Jackson: Recognition of Republic of Texas

 Jackson believed that Adams had bargained away rightfully American territory in the Adams–Onís Treaty, and he sought to expand the United States west.
 He continued Adams's policy of attempting to purchase the Mexican state of Coahuila y Tejas, which Mexico continued to rebuff.
 Upon gaining independence, Mexico had invited American settlers to that underdeveloped province, and 35,000 American settlers moved to the state between 1821 and 1835.
 Most of the settlers came from the Southern United States, and many of these settlers brought slaves with them.
 In 1830, fearing that the state was becoming a virtual extension of the United States, Mexico banned immigration into Coahuila y Tejas.
 Under Mexican rule, the American settlers became increasingly dissatisfied.

 In 1835, American settlers in Texas, along with local Tejanos, fought a war for independence against Mexico.
-Texan leader Stephen F. Austin sent a letter to Jackson pleading for an American military intervention, but the United States remained neutral in the conflict.
-By May 1836, the Texans had routed the Mexican military, establishing an independent Republic of Texas.
+Texian leader Stephen F. Austin had sent a letter to Jackson pleading for an American military intervention, but the United States remained neutral in the conflict.
+By May 1836, the Texians had routed the Mexican military, establishing an independent Republic of Texas.
 The new Texas government sought recognition from President Jackson and annexation into the United States.
 Antislavery elements in the U.S. strongly opposed annexation because of slavery's presence in Texas.
 Jackson was reluctant to recognize Texas, as he was unconvinced that the new republic would maintain its independence from Mexico and did not want to make Texas an anti-slavery issue during the 1836 election.
 After the 1836 election, Jackson formally recognized the Republic of Texas, and nominated Alcée Louis la Branche as chargé d'affaires.